-Your stats will always remain in a 6-point balance, with a minimum of 0 and a maximum of 6.
+7-point balance, with a minimum of 0 and a maximum of 7.

 Forced Shifts: Some game effects may force you to make a shift in one direction or another.
+For example, Coach might decree that a decision to put the Team at risk to save your own life will Shift you up 1 in Self and down 1 in Team.
+To do that, raise the Commitment Stat you are shifting toward, and lower the other one (usually this will be obvious, sometimes you might get to choose).

-TO do that, raise the Stat you are shifting toward, and lower the other one.
-If a shift would ever force you from 6 to 7 in a stat pair, instead immediately reduce Harmony by 1 (and if that would reduce Harmony to zero, instead immediately reduce Pulse by 1).
+If a shift would ever force you either above 7 or below 0 in a stat, leave that stat where it is and instead immediately reduce Harmony by 1 (and if that would reduce Harmony to zero, instead immediately reduce Pulse by 1).